haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 `get_prop(env,Type)` reads the value of a tuple named `env` from the type list.
 `Choices` contains the list `[binary(), lists:seq(1, 255)]`.
-`Pos` is the index of either elements, it should be `1` or `2`.
+`Pos` is the index of one of the elements, it should be `1` or `2`.
 Indexes start from `1` in Erlang.
 If it's `1`, then `Type` is `binary`.

 `binary` is also a type, which means it's a list of attributes.
 `Gen` is the value of the key `generator` in `binary` type.

-The `generator` attribute af a type contains a function that creates a randomly generated value.
+The `generator` attribute of a type contains a function that creates a randomly generated value.
 For example, an integer generator can be defined as:
 ```erlang
 integer_gen(Type, Size) ->